Browse by Medical Category

 Targeted therapy strategies for gastrointestinal cancers

-KRAS is the most commonly mutated oncogene in human cancer and is mutated in ~20% of all cancers, with particularly high frequency in pancreatic (~90%) and colorectal cancers (~40%).
-However, currently no effective therapies exist for KRAS mutant cancers, likely because KRAS itself has proven difficult to target directly with small molecules.
-Our current work focuses on identifying novel target pathways in KRAS mutant cancers though hypothesis-based and large-scale pooled RNA interference screening approaches, with the goal of developing new targeted therapycombination approaches for KRAS mutant cancers.
-Recently, through a pooled RNA interference drug screen, we identified combined targeting of BCL-XL and MEK as a promising therapeutic strategy that leads to dramatic tumor regressions in KRAS mutant mouse tumor models (Cancer Cell, 2013).
-We are currently expanding these approaches to identify other potentially effective targets and therapeutic strategies in KRAS mutant cancers.
+KRAS is the most commonly mutated oncogene in human cancer, mutated in ~20% of all cancers, including pancreatic (~90%) and colorectal cancers (~40%).
+Currently no effective therapies exist for KRAS-mutant cancers, likely because KRAS itself has proven difficult to target directly with small molecules.
+Our current work focuses on identifying novel target pathways in KRAS-mutant cancers though hypothesis-based and large-scale pooled RNA interference screening approaches, with the goal of developing new targeted therapy combination approaches for KRAS-mutant cancers.
+Recently, through a pooled RNA interference drug screen, we identiﬁed combined targeting of BCL-XL and MEK as a promising therapeutic strategy that leads to dramatic tumor regressions in KRAS-mutant mouse tumor models (Cancer Cell, 2013).
+We have expanded these approaches to identify other potentially effective targets in KRAS-mutant cancers.

 The overall goal of our research is to develop improved treatments for patients with gastrointestinal cancers and to identify molecular markers that may help us identify those patients most likely to respond to a given therapy.
-As such, our laboratory takes a highly translational approach with a central focus bringing new therapeutic strategies into the clinic for evaluation in novel clinical trials.
-Based on our observation that combined BRAF and MEK inhibition can overcome certain resistance mechanisms in leads BRAF mutant colorectal cancer models, we developed and completed a clinical trial assessing combined BRAF and MEK inhibition in patients with BRAF mutant colorectal cancer, which showed promising activity in a subset of patients.
-(ASCO abstract, J ClinOncol, 2013).
-Based on our observations that EGFR may contribute to resistance in many BRAF mutant colorectal cancers, we are currently enrolling patients to clinical trials evaluating the combination of BRAF and EGFR inhibitors.
-Finally, we are developing a clinical trial combining the BCL-XL/BCL-2 inhibitor navitoclax with the MEK inhibitor trametinib in KRAS mutant cancers.
+As such, our laboratory takes a highly translational approach to bringing new therapeutic strategies into the clinic for evaluation in novel clinical trials.
+Based on our observations, we have launched several clinical trials of BRAF inhibitor combinations in BRAF-mutant colorectal cancers that are showing increased efficacy (J Clinical Oncology, 2015).
+We have also developed a clinical trial combining the BCL-XL/BCL-2 inhibitor navitoclax with the MEK inhibitor trametinib in KRAS-mutant cancers.

 Postdoctoral Position (1)